 If you’re trying to lose weight, your calorie intake will still matter.

-Just because you’re following a keto diet, doesn’t mean you won’t pay attention to calories.
-To create a calorie deficit, you need to reduce the number of calories in your diet or increase your physical activity.
-Make sure that you’re not eating more calories than you burn.
+Just because you’re following a low-carb high-fat diet, doesn’t mean you won’t pay attention to calories.
+To create a calorie deficit and lose weight, you need to reduce the number of calories in every keto diet meal or increase your physical activity.
+Make sure that you don’t eat more calories than you burn.

 Don’t know how many calories you need per day?
 A keto macro calculator should help you figure this out.